 Total Alkalinity Basics

 Total alkalinity is the measure of your pool’s sensitivity to pH change.
 Alkaline substances help keep your pH levels steady!
 If your alkaline levels are too low, it can cause pH bounce, which introduces a bunch of problems with your water chemistry like staining, ineffective chlorine, and a number of other problems.
-If it’s too high, it can be tough to get your pH levels to change much and also result in cloudy pool water, lower chlorine effectiveness, and lower your defenses against algae and other bacteria.
+If it’s too high, it can be tough to get your pH levels to change much and also result in cloudy pool water, lower chlorine effectiveness, and lower defenses against algae and other bacteria.
 The ideal total alkalinity level is 80-120 ppm (parts per million).

 First, Test Your Water Chemistry